 The Mid-Atlantic Christian University degree in Youth and Family Ministry will prepare the student for leadership in the local church, para-church or family education ministries and professions.
 There is an incredible need for individuals trained to work with students and their families through the life cycle.
-The program offers areas of emphasis within Youth and Family with four tracks for specialization: Children's track, Student Track, Adult Track and Campus Ministry Track.
 The Youth & Family Ministry Major enables graduates to develop the skill set to assist youth and families with the social, spiritual and developmental challenges facing the family today.